tfxhub/create-fivem-res/README.md

 1. Create a new directory named `my-awesome-resource`
 2. Copy the FiveM TypeScript template files
 3. Prompt you to choose a package manager (npm, pnpm, yarn, or bun)
-4. Prompt you to choose a linter or formatter tool.
+4. Prompt you to choose optional features.
 5. Install all required dependencies
 6. Set up the project with proper TypeScript configuration